 Is It Safe to Stealth Camp in Cities in Mexico?

 Stealth camping is secretly camping in your vehicle in a public place, say in a city street or in a shopping center car park.
-No one loves to stealth camp, but as part of your Van Life Mexico trip, I am sure you will find yourself stealth camping on occasion.
+No one loves stealth camping, but as part of your Van Life Mexico trip, I am sure you will find yourself stealth camping on occasion.

 When we are not camping at the Walmart parking lot in cities throughout Mexico, we stealth camp.
 For example, we camped outside a local park in Oaxaca for three weeks off and on and it was perfectly safe.